paveachi/tse/indexer/README.md

 # Assumptions...

 No assumptions beyond those outlined in the specs.
-Testing assumes crawer directories exist for letters, wikipedia and toscrape for depths 0 and 1.
+Testing assumes crawer directories exist for letters, wikipedia and toscrape for depths 0 and 1. it also assumes there exists a `data` folder in the tse directory for the outputs of crawler and indexer.

 # Testing/known errors